pearsonca/stdio-ghana/sessions/2014/bestpractices/index.md

 <section markdown="block">
 Refactor often - Refactoring is reorganizing your code to ensure the above principles are adhered to.
 As a side benefit, it can also expose defects in the coding.
-Remember to update your comments too!
 </section>

 <section markdown="block">